Aircoookie/WLED/CONTRIBUTING.md

 > For example, we regularly lost review comments when the PR author force-pushes code changes.
 So, pretty please, do not force-push.

-You kan find a collection of very usefull tips and tricks here: https://github.com/Aircoookie/WLED/wiki/How-to-properly-submit-a-PR
+You can find a collection of very useful tips and tricks here: https://github.com/Aircoookie/WLED/wiki/How-to-properly-submit-a-PR

 ### Code style